 Given the recent establishment of the District, the 2022-2023 Budget reflects that there are not yet enough funds to undertake the Water, Wastewater, Transportation and Property Owner Incentives Projects identified in the Plan and Report.
-However, there are funds available for business incentives to include a mixture of storefront improvement and new development grants, programs which the Agency has just finished developing.
-The District will incur some administrative costs by engaging an urban renewal consultant to assist on an as needed basis and an auditor to review the District's budget.
+However, there are funds available for Business Incentives to include a mixture of storefront improvement and new development grants and loans, programs which the Agency has been working diligently to develop.
+The District will incur some administrative costs by engaging an urban renewal consultant to guide the Agency through development of the Business Incentive programs and an auditor to review the District's budget.
 Most of the funds received, however, will be placed in appropriate reserves to accumulate over the next several years until they can be used for specific projects.

-In summary, the Scappoose Urban Renewal District was recently established following a lengthy public process, and spending during the 2022-2023 Budget year will be confined to the newly developed business incentives and applicable administration efforts, while the funds necessary to complete future projects identified in the Plan and Report begin to accumulate.
+In summary, the Scappoose Urban Renewal District was recently established following a lengthy public process, and spending during the 2022-2023 Budget year will be confined to the development of Business Incentives and applicable administration efforts, while the funds necessary to complete future projects identified in the Plan and Report begin to accumulate.
 Although the District may be off to a gradual start, the long-term benefits of increased investment in the City's infrastructure and the local Business Community will be well worth the wait.